-Our business is subject to governmental supervision and regulation by the relevant PRC governmental authorities, including the Ministry of Commerce, and the Ministry of Industry and Information Technology, or MIIT.
+Our business is subject to governmental supervision and regulation by the relevant PRC governmental authorities, including but not limited to the Ministry of Commerce, the Ministry of Industry and Information Technology, or MIIT, and the Cyberspace Administration of China.
 Together, these government authorities promulgate and enforce regulations that cover many aspects of the operation of online retailing and distribution of upscale products, including entry into these industries, the scope of permissible business activities, licenses and permits for various business activities, and foreign investment.
-We are required to hold a number of licenses and permits in connection with our online platform operation, including the ICP license for Secoo.com and ICP license for online auction business and auction business permit.
+We are required to hold a number of licenses and permits in connection with our online platform operation, including the ICP license and the license for online data processing and transaction processing services, or the EDI license for Secoo.com and the ICP license and auction business permit for online auction business.
 See "Item 4.B.
 Regulation-Regulations Relating to Foreign Investment." and "Item 4.B.
 Business Overview-Regulation-Licenses and Permits."